AdderGrams/Test.github.io/README.md

-# Test.github.io
+# addergrams.github.io

-Test site for proving Github Pages with custom domain and HTTPS
+Addergrams is a word game combining aspects of crosswords, anagrams and Wordle.
+Addergrams is run as a not-for-profit web site for friends.
+No personal information is collected and no advertising is presented.